 Congregational Survey

-A Congregational Survey has just been completed.
-It is designed to provide a comprehensive picture of our congregation for aspiring ministerial candidates: who we are, what we think about UUCDC, and what we are committed to.
-It will help show what we want and what we as a congregation need from UUCDC, as well as from a minister.
+A Congregational Survey has been completed.
+It was designed to provide a comprehensive picture of our congregation for aspiring ministerial candidates: who we are, what we think about UUCDC, and what we are committed to.
+It helped show what we want and what we as a congregation need from UUCDC, as well as from a minister.
 Four questions asked respondents to provide answers in one or two words.
-Word clouds have been created to show those responses.
+Word Clouds have been created to show those responses.

 Search Parties and Focus Groups

-Search parties have begun.
-These are open discussions where members can share their thoughts more fully with each other and with members of the search committee.
-There will also be a number of focus groups for people who fall into specific categories, such as those who serve in religious education or are on the board.
-These discussions will help to inform and guide the committee as they review information on prospective candidates this winter.
+The Search Parties and Focus Groups have all been done.
+These were open discussions where members shared their thoughts more fully with each other and with members of the Search Committee.
+Thank you to all who participated.
+The results of these discussions will help to inform and guide the committee as they review information on prospective candidates this winter.

 Break Barriers, Build Beliefs

-The Search Committee, in conjunction with the UUA, will be holding a Break Barriers, Build Beliefs (B4) workshop on Saturday, November 9, from 10 AM till 2 PM in the sanctuary and online.
-It will be led by Rev. Christe Lunsford (they/them), a trained facilitator and Interim Minister at the UU Church in Fort Wayne, Indiana.
-A non-binary/trans-masculine person, Rev. Lunsford is committed to serving the larger faith community as a member of the UU Ministerial Association(UUMA), and as a co-leader of the UUMA Trans/Nonbinary Chapter.
-This workshop will promote inclusive thinking and help prevent discrimination during the ministerial search process.
-Registration is required.
-Lunch will be provided.
+The Search Committee, in conjunction with the UUA, held a Break Barriers, Build Beliefs (B4) workshop on Saturday, November 9.
+Led by Rev. Christe Lunsford (they/them), a trained facilitator and Interim Minister at the UU Church in Fort Wayne, Indiana, it promoted inclusive thinking to help prevent discrimination during the ministerial search process.
+Approximately 50 people attended.

 Documentation for Ministerial Candidates

-The Congregational Record, a history of our congregation, is being updated.
-That and many other documents, such as policies and others pertaining to the functioning of UUCDC, are being compiled.
-These documents, which are available to members, will be provided to candidates.
-In addition, there will be a video compilation of members and friends of UUCDC saying what they love about UUCDC.
+The Congregational Record, a history of our congregation, has been updated.
+That and many other documents, such as policies and others pertaining to the functioning of UUCDC, which are available to members, are available for review by aspiring ministerial candidates.
+A video compilation of members and friends saying what they love about UUCDC has been compiled.
+Over forty members and friends, adults and children, participated.

 Ministerial Search Committee